sommerc/seg2dendrite/README.md

 ### 3. Convert probability maps to dendrite objects and save as .swc for import in Imaris
 Command line tool:

-Trace dendrite and spine from ilastik segmentation and output .swc file for import into Imaris
+Trace dendrite and spine from ilastik dendrite probability maps and output .swc file for import into Imaris

 ```
 usage: ilastik2dendrite.py [-h] [-ms MIN_SIZE] [-rl RESOLUTION_LEVEL]